The WealthPlan LLC

 6) Transfer some or all the risk to an insurance company

-Let’s do a deeper dive on the last option, buying a Long-Term Care Insurance (“LTCi”) policy.
+Let’s examine the last option, buying a Long-Term Care Insurance (“LTCi”) policy, in more detail.

 How does an LTCi policy work?